Suhana244/Suhana244/README.md

 Collaboration is at the core of my work style.
 As a team player, I value diverse perspectives and contribute my own unique ideas to create exceptional results.
 I believe in the power of collective input and a harmonious work environment.

-👩‍💻 I'm currently working on GEN-AI
+👩‍💻 I'm currently working on GEN-AI , LLM , AR

-🧠 I'm currently learning Artificial Intelligence
+🧠 I'm currently learning Artificial Intelligence , Deep Learning

 💬 Ask me about AR , AI , ML , Data science